2024’s Top 10 Priciest Dog Breeds Revealed!

 The Rottweiler breed is highly prone to various diseases and cancers, particularly hip and joint problems.
 As a result, their pet insurance claims surpass those of any other breed.
 Rottweiler owners should anticipate paying over $300 per year for their dog insurance, and even more for a claim.

 These dogs have a shorter lifespan compared to other dogs, lasting only 8-10 years.
-Nevertheless, they are highly regarded as excellent pets due to their loyalty and obedience towards their owners.
+Nevertheless, they are highly regarded as excellent family pets due to their loyalty and obedience towards their owners.

 5. Azawakh – $9,500